The 3 Methods To Start A Fire With Sticks Are…

 What’s the first survival skill you think of when you hear the phrase “Wilderness Survival”?

-And I bet you also thought about fire starting as well.
+AND fire starting as well.

-Warmth, signaling, cooking, protection from animals…and also hope.
+Warmth, signaling, cooking, protection from animals…and hope.

 Fire and survival go together like bullets and guns.